TVB

-TVB is known primarily for its dramas, and produces the Miss Hong Kong and Miss Chinese International pageants.
-It has historically been the leading television broadcaster in Hong Kong.
+Historically a cultural powerhouse in the Chinese-speaking world, TVB is known for its television dramas, the Miss Hong Kong and Miss Chinese International pageants, and for launching the careers of many Hong Kong actors and artists.

 History

 Origins

 The government set up a working party in the early 1960s to study the idea of setting up a second television station in Hong Kong, where the only television at that time was the wired, subscription-supported Rediffusion Television.
 There was debate as to whether the second station should be set up as a Crown corporation, like the BBC; a purely commercial enterprise; or a combination of the two.
 Another challenge lay in procuring enough content for the new station.
 In 1962, Director of Information Services J. L. Murray stated that while English programming could be purchased from other countries, "no country is producing a mass of suitable pre-recorded material in Chinese".
 Even though Hong Kong was already regarded as a centre for film production, it was considered a challenge to source enough Chinese-language content for another television station, as most of it would need to be produced in Hong Kong.

 Regardless, there was commercial interest in the concept.
 A government franchise for a new wireless (free-to-air) television station was opened for tenders on 6 February 1965 and closed on 6 August 1965.
 On 25 January 1966 it was announced that Television Broadcasts Limited had won the franchise.